UCL/STIR-GATE-Connection/VoxelisedSimulation/sub_scripts/README.md

 * `generate_STIR_GATE_images/sh`: Generates STIR images from parameter files for GATE simulation.
 The attenuation file voxel values are heavily scaled and should not be used in STIR.
 Use the original attenuation file.
 * `get_attenuation_translation.sh`: shell script that reads an image with STIR and returns shifts for the attenuation translation.
 * `get_source_position.sh`: shell script that reads an image with STIR and returns the source position offset for GATE
 * `prepare_files.sh`: shell script that copies scanner files from the specified scanner example directory.
-This script is required to be run first to copy the correct data into VoxelisedXCAT directory.
+This script is required to be run first to copy the correct data into `VoxelisedSimulation/`.
 * `STIR2GATE_interfile.sh`: shell script that converts STIR generated interfile headers (.hv) into GATE compatible headers (.h33) files and adds the parameters "!number of slices" and "slice thickness (pixels)".
 *WARNING* the `get_*.sh` scripts put the centre of the STIR image at the GATE 0,0,0.
 Therefore they assume that the GATE scanner is defined as in `ExamplesOfScanners`.
 Shifting the centre of the GATE scanner is currently going to break things.